brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/2_executive.md

 Performance across measures of planning and flexible problem-solving, concept formation, and decision-making in medical and emergency situations was Average.
 Verbal initiation and word retrieval fluency were Average.
 Performance on a measure inhibitory control was Average.
 Planning and problem-solving skills examined through a 6-minute unstructured, speeded task was Average.^[This was a novel planning task published as part of the NIH EXAMINER Executive Function Battery [@kramer2014].
 The task allows the examinee to choose which problems they want to work on to maximize points earned.
-In doing so, examinees need to plan ahead, avoid items that are strategically poor choices, and be cognizant of when a particular booklet offers diminishing returns. (ref:first-name) performed this task rather effortlessly.]
+In doing so, examinees need to plan ahead, avoid items that are strategically poor choices, and be cognizant of when a particular booklet offers diminishing returns. (ref:first-name) performed this task effortlessly.]